CraftTweaker/CraftTweaker-Documentation/docs/Vanilla/Game/IServer.md

 #### Add Commands
 Check the Commands entry in the AdvancedFunctions section for further information on how to add commands.
+These also only work on CraftTweaker versions prior to Minecraft 1.12 due to a change of code.

 ```
 //normal command (/name or /alias)